Vegetable oils are leading drivers of deforestation, land use, water consumption, and biodiversity loss.

-If every drop of vegetable oil in the U.S. were replaced with Cultured Oil, we would save about 430 billion gallons of fresh water every year, the equivalent of about 25 billion showers.
+If every drop of vegetable oil in the U.S. were replaced with Zero Acre oil, we would save about 430 billion gallons of fresh water every year, the equivalent of about 25 billion showers.

 We can keep showering, but we should stop eating vegetable oils.

 Greenhouse Gas Emissions

 If just 5% of vegetable oil in the United States were replaced with Zero Acre oil, we would save 3.6 million metric tons of CO2-eq.

 All crops and most human activities emit greenhouse gases.
 Some crops and activities result in more net emissions than others.

 Most greenhouse gas emissions come from the energy sector.
 It is paramount to transition to more sustainable forms of energy, such as solar and wind.
 But the global food system is also a large contributor to emissions.